Croco Black Friday 2024 banner element

 I didn’t add any complex settings in this video, but I wanted to show you how many options the Query Builder has to choose from.

-1. Create a Listing template (JetEngine > Listings) with the source “posts” to design how individual items of search results will look.
+1. Create a Listing template (JetEngine > Listings/Components) with the source “posts” to design how individual items of search results will look.
 If you already have listing templates for other archives, and they will match the search result page, you can skip this step.

 2. Go to Crocoblock > Template Builder (this is a JetThemeCore functionality), add a new template with the condition “Archive > Search results,” and add there all the widgets/blocks you want to see on the page (search form, sidebars, etc.) and the Listing Grid widget/block.
 In its settings, select the listing you’ve created for search results, and in the Custom query tab, select the query you’ve made in step 1.
 It will filter and order the particular results you set in the query.